aidswidjaja/fugai/README.md

 ## Dependencies

-If compiling from source (as opposed to binaries) the most current list of dependencies can be found below:
+If compiling from source (as opposed to binaries) the most current list of dependencies can be found below (most can be installed via pip):
 - Python 3.8.3rc1
 - PyQt5
+- qtmodern

 That's a lot of 🥧!